shanemileham/shanemileham.github.io/_kb/athletic/overview.md

 See kb/learn/recovery

-## Things to stress
-- CNS / Balance
+## To Stress - What systems do I train?
+- Neural (Coordination/Balance)
+- Strength (functional)
-- Tendons/Ligaments
+- Endurance (functional)
-- Muscles (Strength)
+- Metabolic

+## To Recover (Weak Links) - What prevents me from continuing to train?
-- Muscles (Endurance)
+- Muscles tired.
+Strength or endurance.

-## Things to recover
-- Muscles
+- Muscles shaking.
-- CNS
-- Hydration / nutrition
-- From Fatigue
-- Temperature
+- Not enough air.
-- ...
+- Insufficient nutrients